synxty/idea/world.md

 **Univium** is an expansive and diverse world, composed of five regions that collectively contribute to its overall harmony and vibrancy.
 It embodies the balance and unity of **Biological**, **Cosmic**, **Mystical**, and **Technological** forces.
 This world is not just a backdrop but a living, breathing entity that evolves with the **Characters** and events within it.
 The planet’s rich history and dynamic landscapes offer a tapestry of experiences and challenges, making **Univium** a place of endless possibilities and adventures.

 In this section, we will explore four of these five regions, highlighting their unique characteristics.
-The fifth region, **Synxty**, with its special significance and central role in **Univium**, will be detailed in the next section.
+The fifth region, **Synxty**, with its special significance and central role in **Univium**, will be detailed in a later section.

 ### Bionyx: Univium’s Biome